 It can be manned by nine crew members and has the capacity to accommodate an additional 29 personnel.

 Two 7.5m-long rigid-hulled inflatable boats (RHIB) will be carried on the aft deck to conduct patrolling and transportation missions at sea.
 The RHIBs will be launched and recovered from the stern of the ship using a davit.

 The vessel’s bow will be installed with a Leonardo Hitfist remotely-operated weapon station, which is armed with a 12.7mm machine gun to engage small ships and boats.

-The main deck will be fitted with four 7.62mm machine gun mounts, two at the centre and two at the aft, on port and starboard sides to provide fire support against personnel and light armoured targets.
+The main deck will be fitted with four 7.62mm machine gun mounts, two at the centre and two at the aft, on port and starboard sides to provide fire support against personnel and light-armoured targets.

-Sensors aboard UNPAV high-speed vessels
+Sensors on board UNPAV high-speed vessels

 A radar antenna mast will be installed on top of the main deck amidships to provide navigation and communications as well as to detect and track remote objects.

-It will house a number of sensors including communication antennae, navigation radar system, dual-band radar, marine radar, and electro-optical units.
+It will house a number of sensors including communication antennae, navigation radar system, dual-band radar, marine radar and electro-optical units.

 The patrol vessel will be powered by a combined diesel and gas (CODAG) propulsion system consisting of three Rolls-Royce MTU 16V 2000 M91 series diesel engines, rated at 2,001bhp, and two 120kW generators.

 Coupled with Rolls-Royce Kamewa S4 water jet propellers, the engines will deliver improved performance at lower speeds.